RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 The projects will also give a high level count of the portion of data in the project which has been fully labeled.
 Note that items in the :ref:`recyclebin` will not be counted in the denominator of the fraction.

 The image below is the project page for User1.
-We see that the user is a Coder for all projects except for the ``Hot Dog Classifier`` project, where it is an Admin.
+We see that the user is a coder for all projects except for the ``Hot Dog Classifier`` project, where it is an Admin.

 |lotsofprojects|